eight04/idb-storage/README.md

 API
 ----

-This module exports two functions:
+This module exports following members:

-* `createLock` - create a `lock` object that can be used to queue up async functions.
-* `createIDBStorage` - create the `storage` object.
+* `createIDBStorage` - a factory function which can create a `storage` object.

 ### createIDBStorage